Gac14/Gac14-Datapack/docs/Terminology.md

 ## Implemenation-Defined Behavior [term.impldef]

 Implementation-Defined Behavior is Unspecified Behavior where the implementation or datapack is REQUIRED to document how the choice is made.

+Implementations may provide the choice as a Configuration Point, however this is OPTIONAL.

 ## Conditionally-supported Behavior [term.conditional]